bramboe/homekit-groups/homekit_architect/DOCS.md

 Update the add-on from the Add-on store, then **Start** it again to overwrite the integration files.
 Restart Home Assistant to load the new version.

+## Safari: “Sheet constructor document doesn’t match adoptedStyleSheets”

+On **Safari** (especially 26.x), opening the panel can trigger a frontend error from Home Assistant’s Lit-based UI.
+This comes from the HA frontend, not from this integration.

+- **Workaround:** Use **Chrome** or **Firefox** to open the HomeKit Architect panel.
+- If you enable **embed_iframe** (the integration does this by default), the panel may load in an iframe and avoid the issue on some setups.

 ## Troubleshooting: panel shows a blank screen

 1. **Restart Home Assistant** after installing or updating the integration, then do a **hard refresh** in the browser (Ctrl+Shift+R or Cmd+Shift+R).